 A Broadcast Domain is a scenario in which when a device sends out a broadcast message, all the devices present in its broadcast domain have to pay attention to it.
 This creates a lot of congestion in the network, commonly called LAN congestion, which affects the bandwidth of the users present in that network.

-From this, we can realize that more the number of collision domains and more the number of broadcast domains, the more efficient is the network providing better bandwidth to all its users.
+From this, we can realize that the more the number of collision domains and the more the number of broadcast domains, the more efficient is the network providing better bandwidth to all its users.

 - HUB –

 We start with a hub because we should get rid of it as soon as possible.
 The reason being, it neither breaks a collision domain nor a broadcast domain,i.e a hub is neither a collision domain separator nor a broadcast domain separator.
 All the devices connected to a hub are in a single collision and single broadcast domain.
 Remember, hubs do not segment a network, they just connect network segments.

 - SWITCH –